 Measure Your Windows

-Before you even purchase your window sill, you are going to need to take the time and make some measurements of your windows in order to figure out the correct size that you are looking for.
-Usually, a window sill hangs over each side of the window, so it is a good rule of thumb to add one inch to either side of the length of the sill so you can ensure that the cut of the stone is large enough.
+Before you even purchase your window sill, you will need to take the time and make some measurements of your windows to figure out the correct size.
+Usually, a window sill hangs over each side of the window.
+Add one inch to either side of the length of the sill.
+With this rule of thumb, you can ensure that the stone’s cut is large enough.

 Custom Cut Materials For the Window Sill

 Once you know the sill measurements you need, you can often have these custom cut for you.
 If your window is a standard size, then you will likely not need to have this custom done.
 Most suppliers should have some already in stock to fit your window size.

 However, before you purchase a sill, you will need to commit to the material of your choice.
 Decide whether you prefer rustic wood or something more complex and elegant, such as granite or marble.

 Always consider practical factors before investing in your material.
 Stone, in general, is better for areas with high humidity or dampness.
 Why?
 Because wood warps when exposed to water for a long time.
 At the same time, wood has a beautifully polished surface and can match more interior design styles; granite and marble last longer while requiring less maintenance.

 Find the Right Materials

 Once you select your perfect material and fit, you will need additional supplies to complete your installation.
 Such equipment will include a strong adhesive glue, the window sill itself, a shelf (used to hold the sill), and possibly some finishing nails.

 An important note: if the sill is not made of wood, don’t use a nail.
 Any hammering can cause integral damage to granite, marble, or engineered stone.